ayuhito/tsvite/README.md

 # tsvite - WIP

-A zero-config build tool for bootstrapping TypeScript libraries and CLIs.
+A reasonable build tool for bootstrapping TypeScript libraries and CLIs.
 A modern TSDX replacement.

+Setting up a brand new TypeScript library takes hours tinkering with all sorts of configurations and defaults that also has to exported as an ESM or CJS bundle.
+This project sets up developers with reasonable defaults with a few included DX improvements.

 ---